-At Prisma Health Children’s Hospital–Upstate, New Impact: A Healthy Lifestyles Program is the weight management partner of Prisma Health Children’s Hospital–Upstate Pediatric Endocrinology.
+At Prisma Health Children’s Hospital–in the Upstate, New Impact: A Healthy Lifestyles Program is the weight management partner of Prisma Health Children’s Hospital–in the Upstate Pediatric Endocrinology.
 We work closely together to optimally manage patients and their co-morbidities.

 New Impact is the initial point of referral for the majority of patients up to 18 years old who are obese, overweight or crossing weight percentiles, including adolescents who may be interested in pursuing bariatric intervention Prisma Health Weight Management Institute.

 New Impact provides comprehensive, multidisciplinary evaluation and treatment of obesity, including evaluation for possible underlying medical conditions.
 Team members include general pediatricians, registered dietitians (RD), and trained YMCA wellness coaches.